Telehealth: Methods and modalities

 Telehealth requires good Internet access by participants, usually in the form of a strong, reliable broadband connection, and broadband mobile communication technology of at least the fourth generation (4G) or long-term evolution (LTE) standard to overcome issues with video stability and bandwidth restrictions.
 As broadband infrastructure has improved, telehealth usage has become more widely feasible.

 Healthcare providers often begin telehealth with a needs assessment which assesses hardships that can be improved by telehealth such as travel time, costs or time off work.
 Collaborators such as technology companies can ease the transition.

 Delivery can come within four distinct domains: live video (synchronous), store-and-forward (asynchronous), remote patient monitoring, and mobile health.
 Audio-based telemedicine, primarily through telephone consultations, has been studied as a tool for managing chronic conditions.
 A systematic review of 40 randomized controlled trials found that audio-based care was generally comparable to in-person or video care, though with low to very low certainty of evidence.

 Store and forward

-Store-and-forward telemedicine involves acquiring medical data (like medical images, biosignals etc.) and then transmitting this data to a doctor or medical specialist at a convenient time for assessment offline.
+Store-and-forward telemedicine (also known as asynchronous telehealth) involves acquiring medical data (like medical images, biosignals etc.) and then transmitting this data to a doctor or medical specialist at a convenient time for assessment offline.
 It does not require the presence of both parties at the same time.
 Dermatology (cf: teledermatology), radiology, and pathology are common specialties that are conducive to asynchronous telemedicine.
 A properly structured medical record, preferably in electronic form, should be a component of this transfer.
 The 'store-and-forward' process requires the clinician to rely on a history report and audio/video information in lieu of a physical examination.